jdferreira/data-processing-book/pt/module7.md

     rows = connection.execute('SELECT ???
 FROM ???')

-    # Escreve a informação~de cada via no ficheiro CSV
+    # Escreve a informacao de cada via no ficheiro CSV
     for row in rows:
         w.writerow(row)
 ```